Optimal and robust error filtration for quantum information processing: Introduction

-Figure~\ref{circuit} illustrates a rather general scheme of error filtration.
-An input state $\ket{\psi}$ is subject to a memoryless noisy channel, denoted $\mathcal{E}$, modeling storage in a quantum memory or transmission through an optical fiber --- both of which degrade information and introduce errors.
-To protect the quantum information in $\ket{\psi}$ from these errors, error filtration introduces $n$ auxiliary systems initially prepared in $\ket{0}^{\otimes n}$, which are coupled to the signal via an encoding (and entangling) unitary $U$.
-When retrieving the information, either from a quantum memory or after transmission through the fiber, the decoding process is performed by applying the inverse of the unitary transformation before reading the data.
+The general scheme of error filtration is shown in Fig.~\ref{circuit}.
+An input state $\ket{\psi}$ is subject to a memoryless noisy channel, denoted $\mathcal{E}$, which degrades information and introduce errors --- modeling e.g.~storage in a quantum memory or transmission through an optical fiber.
+To protect the quantum information in $\ket{\psi}$, error filtration exploits $n$ auxiliary systems initially prepared in $\ket{0}^{\otimes n}$, which are coupled to the signal via the encoding unitary $U$.
+When retrieving the information, the decoding process is performed by applying the inverse unitary $U^\dag$ followed by post-selection on the ancillas.
+For suitable choice of the unitary $U$, an increase in the fidelity is observed conditioned on the ancillas being found in the state $\ket{0}^{\otimes n}$.
+In contrast to deterministic error correction, error filtration is in general probabilistic.
+However, as we show below, the post-selected state may have higher fidelity than the deterministic outcome of error correction.
+This is especially true when the number of ancillas is limited, whereas for sufficiently many ancillary systems one expects quantum error correction to be optimal.

 The challenge we address here is to determine the \textit{optimal} unitary acting on $N=n+1$ qubits given a noise model, a task that is computationally demanding due to the exponential growth of the $2^{2N}-1$ parameters in $\text{SU}(2^{N})$.
-Nevertheless, it is possible to find the optimal encoding unitary that protects information despite the noise acting on the ancillary qubits.
-Furthermore, we show that error filtration remains effective even in the presence of preparation noise in the auxiliary qubits and cross-talk among the signal and the ancillas.
-Finally, our numerical results suggest an analytical ansatz for the optimal unitary, eliminating computational time.
-This is useful for applications like Quantum Key Distribution, where prolonged computations would hinder efficiency and the ability to make real-time adjustments.
+Nevertheless, it is possible to find the optimal encoding unitary that protects information despite the noise and cross-talk acting on the signal and ancillary qubits.
+We show that an error filtration scheme can be obtained from an error \textit{detection} code.
+We suggest a general condition for error filtration, for any noise model, that resembles the condition of error detection~\cite{KnillLaflamme}.
+We provide examples of unitary encoding that fulfil such a condition and are found to be optimal.

-Our filtration scheme is optimized according to specific figures of merit, determined by the particular goal achieved through quantum information processing.